Skip to main content

 The first morning of spring term my mother rang my headmaster.
 ‘Iestyn's father is at this very moment walking Iestyn to school via Lower Marsh market to buy a replacement daffodil, Mr Tonge,’ she said.
 ‘Iestyn overwatered the bulb the school very kindly gave him to rear as a Christmas holiday project and killed it.’

-When I was eleven, at parents evening my mother told Mrs Spinoza, head of housecraft, that I hadn’t sifted the flour into my homework apple crumble.
+At parents' evening when I was eleven, my mother told Mrs Spinoza, head of housecraft, 'Iestyn failed to sieve the flour into his homework apple crumble.'

 I was twelve when she buttonholed my choir master at Southwark Cathedral.
 'Dr Bramma, now.
 Iestyn has been moonlighting, in a very low way.'